-Parkland students: We're going to Florida's capital 'to get justice'
+Parkland students: This is why we're going to Florida's capital

 Watch CNN's town hall, "Stand Up: The Students of Stoneman Douglas Demand Action," live on Wednesday, February 21 at 9 p.m.
 ET on CNN TV and CNNGo.

-(CNN)Busloads of students from Marjory Stoneman Douglas High School headed for the Florida capital on Tuesday with one goal in mind: Make change.
+Between Parkland and Tallahassee, FL (CNN)Busloads of students from Marjory Stoneman Douglas High School headed for the Florida capital on Tuesday with one goal in mind: Make change.

 Less than a week after a shooting took the lives of 17 classmates and teachers, students and chaperoning parents began the seven-hour trip from their homes in Parkland to Tallahassee.